-- 3.2.5 The municipalities will consider the effects of visual intrusion, dust, noise, traffic, and air and water pollution when evaluating applications for new gravel pits, or other extractive activities, where they maintain jurisdiction. - 3.2.6 Either municipality may require an agreement regarding the construction, repair, and maintenance of any municipal roads which may be impacted by resource development when the development requires access to come from the other municipality's road. - 3.2.7 If either the MD of Pincher Creek or MD of Ranchland are in receipt of a notice or application for a new or expanded public or privately owned gravel pit, they will forward a copy of the notice to the other municipality.
+3.2.7 The municipalities will consider the effects of visual intrusion, dust, noise, traffic, and air and water pollution when evaluating applications for new or expanded gravel pits, or other extractive activities, where they maintain jurisdiction.

+- 3.2.8 Either municipality may require an agreement regarding the construction, repair, and maintenance of any municipal roads which may be impacted by resource development, when the development requires access from the other municipality's road. - 3.2.9 If either municipality is in receipt of a notice or application for a new or expanded public or privately owned gravel pit, they will forward a copy of the notice to the other municipality.